deislabs/wasi-nn-onnx/readme.md

-The following represents a _very simple_ benchmark of running two computer vision models, [SqueezeNetV1][sq] and [MobileNetV2][mb], compiled natively, run with WASI NN with both back-ends, and run purely on WebAssembly using Tract:
+The following represents a _very simple_ benchmark of running two computer vision models, [SqueezeNetV1][sq] and [MobileNetV2][mb], compiled natively, run with WASI NN with both back-ends, and run purely on WebAssembly using Tract.
+All inferences are performed on the CPU-only for now:

 ![SqueezeNet  performance](docs/squeezenet.png)